Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

+The condition \eqref{c1} is rather natural and we will discuss its meaning and necessity in the next subsection, but we mention that its importance was first emphasized for smoothed statistics of the Riemann zeros in work of the second author \cite{Ost16}.
+There it is shown that \eqref{c1} is the natural slow decay condition both for keeping the statistic mesoscopic and for preserving its $H^{1/2}$-Gaussianity under smoothing.

-In fact, the appearance of the $H^{1/2}$-Gaussian noise is remarkably universal in the mesoscopic limit of one dimensional random process {\it with rigidity}.
-This problem has attracted renewed interest in the last couple of years.
-For instance, analogous results were obtained for the GUE \cite{FKS16}, more general invariant ensembles \cite{BD16, Lam15}, Wigner matrices \cite{EK15,LS15,HK16} as well as to $\beta$-ensembles \cite{BEYY15, BL16} and in connection to zeros of the Riemann zeta function \cite{BK14,R14}.\\
+It turns out that the appearance of the $H^{1/2}$-Gaussian noise is remarkably universal in the mesoscopic limit of one dimensional ensembles with random matrix type repulsion and this problem has attracted renewed interest in the last couple of years.
+For instance, the analogue of Soshnikov's CLT \eqref{Sos} was obtained for the GUE \cite{FKS16}, more general invariant ensembles \cite{BD16, Lam15}, Wigner matrices \cite{EK15,LS15,HK16}, $\beta$-ensembles \cite{BEYY15, BL16} and for zeros of the Riemann zeta function \cite{BK14,R14}.
+It is likely the counterpart of Theorem \ref{th:gmc} continues to hold for these models as well.
+To add some weight to this assertion, we will present the proof of Theorem~\ref{th:gmc} under some general criteria (see Theorem~\ref{th:GMCgeneral} below) and provide an analogous result for the sine process, that is the random point process which describes the microscopic limit of a wide class of Hermitian random matrices, see Section~\ref{sect:sine}.
+Thus, from the point of view of Gaussian multiplicative chaos, one may view the different ensembles of random matrices as alternative ways of regularizing a log-correlated Gaussian field.\\